athmangude/paperkit/Issues/pre-release-issues.md

 ### 11. Remove interactive examples below documentation
 #### Status: Closed

-The interactive examples section should not be shown in documentation
+- [Closed] The interactive examples section should not be shown in documentation